josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧵_old_guard_optics.md

 - public services,
 - and energy support.

 Without this, distrust will deepen.

+A vote for a particular party may be the tamest way that that distrust gets expressed, and those citizens may not wait for a General Election to be listened to.

 ---